 See the Find Articles page or use the A-Z List of Databases to find the most appropriate databases for your topic. .

 Remember: research does not necessarily end once you begin writing your paper!

-New areas of interest may come to light once you start working through your preliminary research findings.
+New ideas and areas of interest may come to light once you start working through your preliminary research findings.
 You may want to perform new searches that incorporate this new information, new terminology, etc.

 * * *